Bayesian Image Analysis in Fourier Space

 A two-step process is used to specify the BIFS prior distribution over Fourier space.
 First, the distributional form of the prior for the signal intensity at each Fourier space location is specified, i.e., $\pi(\ft x_k)$.
 Second, the parameters of each of the priors are specified at each Fourier space location using \emph{parameter functions}.
-In order to specify the parameter values across all Fourier space locations simultaneously, we specify a parameter function over Fourier space that identifies the value of each parameter at each Fourier space location.
-Specifically, for some parameter $\alpha_k$ of $\pi(\ft x_k)$ we choose the parameter function $f_{\alpha}$ such that the $\alpha_k = f_{\alpha}(k)$.
-For most problems in practice it is desirable to choose a spatially isotropic prior, which can be induced by specifying $\alpha_k = f_{\alpha}(|k|)$, where $|k| = \sqrt{k_x^2 + k_y^2}$ in 2D or $\sqrt{k_x^2+k_y^2+k_z^2}$ in 3D, i.e., such that $f$ only depends on the distance from the origin of Fourier space.
-In the remainder of this paper, description is given in terms of 2D analysis, but notational extension and application to 3D volumetric imaging is straightforward.
+These functions specify the parameter values across all Fourier space locations simultaneously, i.e., for some parameter $\alpha_k$ of $\pi(\ft x_k)$ we set $\alpha_k = f_{\alpha}(k)$.
+For most problems in practice it is desirable to choose a spatially isotropic prior, which can be induced by specifying $\alpha_k = f_{\alpha}(|k|)$, where $|k| = \sqrt{k_x^2 + k_y^2}$ in 2D (or $\sqrt{k_x^2+k_y^2+k_z^2}$ in 3D) i.e., such that $f$ only depends on the distance from the origin of Fourier space.
+In the remainder of this paper, description is given in terms of 2D BIFS, but notational extension and application to 3D volumetric imaging is straightforward.